SolaceLabs/solace-integration-guides/docs/_guides/spring-framework.md

 ## Integrating with Spring Framework

 The general Spring Framework support for JMS integration is outlined in detail in the [Spring Documentation]({{ site.links-springfw-five }} ).
 There are many ways to integrate the Spring Framework and Solace JMS.
-The configuration outlined in this document makes use of Spring messaging resource caching and JNDI object caching to achieve the desired integration with Solace.
+The configuration outlined in this document makes use of Spring messaging resource caching and JNDI object caching.

 In order to illustrate the Spring Framework integration, the following sections will highlight the required Spring Framework configuration changes and provide snippets of sample code for sending and receiving messages.
 The full Spring XML configuration file (SolResource.xml) and MessageProducer and MessageConsumer Java code can be found in the in the [GitHub repo of this guide]({{ site.repository }}/blob/master/src/spring-framework ).

 Spring supports several ways of configuring containers.
-The following sections use the XML-based configuration but integration with Solace JMS would be equally supported using annotation-based configuration.
+The following sections use the XML-based configuration, but integration with Solace JMS would be equally supported using annotation-based configuration.
 For more information on Spring container configuration see the [Spring documentation]({{ site.links-springfw-five-java-based-container }}) - Java-based container configuration.

 This integration guide demonstrates how to configure a Spring application to receive and send JMS messages using a shared JMS connection.
 Accomplishing this requires completion of the following steps.